-While a full investigation into how observations of blue-shifted emission are related to other SN properties is beyond the scope of this paper, in this Section we outline a couple of interesting correlations that have been found, and suggest how these may be used to further understand the nature of SNe II.
-In Fig. 8 the decline rate during the 'plateau', $s_2$ (which is a proxy for the degree to which a type II SN could be classified as 'Linear': see Anderson et al. accepted), is plotted against the SN emission peak velocity offset measured at 30 d post explosion (only SNe which have both $s_1$ - the initial decline from maximum- and $s_2$ defined are included, see Anderson et al. accepted for justification of this).
-A correlation is found in that faster declining SNe show higher velocity offsets at the same epoch as compared to smaller $s_2$ SNe.
-To test the significance of this correlation we employ a Monte Carlo application of the Pearson's test for correlations (following the procedure outline in Anderson et al. accepted).
-A Pearson's r-value of $-0.75 \pm 0.10$ is calculated, which, for N = 24 equates to a lower limit significance $P = 6 \times 10^{-4}$ (i.e. the probability of finding a correlation by chance).
-It is interesting that in the synthetic measurements displayed in Fig. 6, the highest velocity offsets at around 30 d post explosion are for the model (m15ml11x3), which has a more 'Linear' light-curve morphology (i.e. a high $s_2$ ).
+Figure 8. s_2 (the decline rate during the 'plateau') plotted against the velocity offset of SNe H α emission peaks at 30 d post-explosion.

+et al. 2014).
+A Pearson's r-value of -0.75 ± 0.10 is calculated, which, for N = 24 equates to a lower limit significance $P = 6 \times 10^{-4}$ (i.e. the probability of finding a correlation by chance).
+It is interesting that in the synthetic measurements displayed in Fig. 6, the highest velocity offsets at around 30 d post-explosion are for the model (m15mlt1x3), which has a more 'Linear' light-curve morphology (i.e. a high s_2).
 As discussed in Section 4.2, model m15mlt1x3 is characterized by the same ejecta kinetic energy of 1.2 B as other models from Dessart et al. (2013), but its ejecta mass is smaller.
-This translates to a higher expansion rate and a shorter photospheric phase duration, hence a larger H $\alpha$ peak offset early on together with its more rapid decrease to zero.
+This translates to a higher expansion rate and a shorter photospheric phase duration, hence a larger H α peak offset early on together with its more rapid decrease to zero.

-In Fig. 9, SNe maximum V-band magnitudes are correlated against SN emission peak velocity offsets measured at 30 d post explosion.
-A strong correlation is found in terms of brighter SNe showing higher velocity offsets (confirmed by a Monte Carlo application of the Pearson's test: N = 51, $r = 0.75 \pm 0.07$ $P < 2 \times 10^{-8}$ ).
-The strength of this correlation is quite remarkable given the uncertainties in measurements of $M{\rm max}$ (problems in defining this epoch, issues with host galaxy extinction corrections), the explosion epoch estimations (see discussion in Anderson et al. accepted), together with those of the velocity offsets.

-Here again, our more 'Linear' type II SN model m15mlt1x3 offers a promising explanation (together with the possibility of diversity being related to explosion energy differences).
+In Fig. 9, SNe maximum V-band magnitudes are correlated against SN emission-peak velocity offsets measured at 30 d post-explosion.
+A strong correlation is found in terms of brighter SNe showing higher velocity offsets (confirmed by a Monte Carlo application of the Pearson test: N = 51, $r = 0.75 \pm 0.07 P < 2 \times 10^{-8}$).
+The strength of this correlation is quite remarkable, given the uncertainties in measurements of M{max} (problems in defining this epoch, issues with host galaxy extinction corrections), the explosion epoch estimations (see discussion in Anderson et al. 2014), together with those of the velocity offsets.
+Here again, our more 'Linear' SN II model m15mlt1x3 offers a promising explanation (together with the possibility of diversity being related to explosion energy differences).
 Indeed, it exhibits a much higher luminosity than other SNe II-P models in Dessart et al. (2013), although it has the same explosion energy.
 The difference here is that this energy is coupled to a smaller progenitor envelope mass, leading to a higher energy per unit mass, a higher luminosity early on with a larger expansion rate.
 Because the ejecta mass is lower, the photospheric phase is shorter and so the luminosity decreases earlier and faster until reaching the nebular phase.
-In that context, this observation would support the notion that the diversity of SNe II-P, in particular the smooth connection to type II SNe with more 'Linear' light curves (Anderson et al., accepted, although see Arcavi et al. 2012 for claims of a distinct separation between SNe II-P and SNe II-L), stems from a diversity in progenitor envelope mass.
-This hypothesis is discussed at length in Anderson et al. (accepted) with respect to the diversity seen in the V-band light-curves of 116 SNe II.
+In that context, this observation would support the notion that the diversity of SNe II-P, in particular the smooth connection to SNe II with more 'Linear' light curves (Anderson et al. 2014, although see Arcavi et al. 2012 for claims of a distinct separation between SNe II-P and SNe II-L), stems from a diversity in progenitor envelope mass.
+This hypothesis is discussed at length in Anderson et al. (2014) with respect to the diversity seen in the V-band light curves of 116 SNe II.
 Of course, this does not preclude the additional diversity stemming from varying explosion energies.